 - unconscious numbing (I’ve ignored my pain for so long that I can no longer feel it)

 - the most common reasons people become numb emotionally are

-- overexposure to pain : when we are exposed to high level of emotional pain for an extended period of time we simply become numb.
+- overexposure to pain: when we are exposed to high levels of emotional pain for an extended period of time, one way our psyche protects us is to make us numb.

-- overwhelm by the intensity of a particular emotion: because very few of us have been taught how to maintain emotional balance, we often come out of balance when dealing with intense emotions.
-When we come out of balance we start actively numbing through distractions, additions and obsessions as a way to maintain a sense of normalcy.
+- overwhelm by the intensity of a particular emotion.
+Because very few of us have been taught how to maintain emotional balance, we often come out of balance when dealing with intense emotions.
+When we are out of psychic balance, we may be tempted to actively begin numbing ourselves through distractions, addictions, or obsessions as a way to give ourselves a sense of normalcy.